jkeller52/jkeller52.github.io/_pages/about.md

 My name is Jacob Keller and I'm a Graduate Research Associate within the Department of Integrated Systems Engineering at Ohio State University.
 My research interests include human-machine teaming, resilience engineering, and computational modeling.

 My work is highly interdisciplinary, drawing elements of control theory, cognitive psychology, computer science, and systems engineering to analyze complex sociotechnical systems.
-In my graudate studies, I hope to contribute to the development of novel engineering methodologies to increase the resilience of human-machine teams performing high-complexity, high risk activities such as space operations.
+In my graduate studies, I hope to contribute to the development of novel engineering methodologies to increase the resilience of human-machine teams performing high-complexity, high risk activities such as space operations.

 My Research